ROBERTPBOYER/Mergesort/README.md

 ## What to Turn in
 Clearly state in your code comments any other assumptions you have made.
 Turn in:

-(1) your nonrecursive, semi-in-place mergesort program, (i.e., template <class Comparable> void mergesortImproved( vector<Comparable> &a ) in "mergesortImproved.cpp".)
+1. your nonrecursive, semi-in-place mergesort program, (i.e., template <class Comparable> void mergesortImproved( vector<Comparable> &a ) in "mergesortImproved.cpp".)
 (Don't use different function name or file name!), and

-(2) a separate report in .doc or .docx that must includes:
+2. a separate report in .doc or .docx that must includes:

-  (2a) a one-page output of your improved mergesort program (when #items = 30), and
+  1. a one-page output of your improved mergesort program (when #items = 30), and

-  (2b) a graph that compares the performance among the usual quicksort, the useual mergesort, and your improved mergesort.
+  2. a graph that compares the performance among the usual quicksort, the useual mergesort, and your improved mergesort.

-### Grading Guide and Answers
-Check the following grading guide to see how your homework will be graded.
-Key answer will be made available after the due date through Solution page.

-          Program 4 Grade Guideline

-          1. Documentation (20pts)
-             One page output (a.out 30 will fit one page.)
-             Correct(10pts)           1 ~ 2 errors(5pt)     3+ errors or no results(0pt)

-             Performance comparison between your algorithm and ordinary merge/quick sorts Your algorithm worked faster as increasing the array size (10pts) Little difference between your algorithm and others       (5pt) Unsatisfactory comparison                                 (0pt)

-          2. Correctness (60 pts)

-            Compiled(20 pt)  Compilation errors(0pt) : If not compiled, 0 for this correctness category

-             No recursion
-             Never called the same function (10pts)     Called the same function    (0pt)

-             One additional array besides the original array passed from main( ) Declared only one additional   (10pts)     Declared two or more arrays (0pt) array

-             One way assignment from one to another array in each iteration Yes(10pts)                       No, data assigned back and forth between two arrays in each
-                                                       iteration!
-(0pt)

-             Your algorithm is still based on the same divide-and-conquer approach Yes (10pts)                                No, totally different       (0pt)

-          3. Program Organization (20pts)
-             You must write a plenty of comments to help the professor or the grader understand your code.

-             Proper comments
-             Good (10pts)       Fair (7pts)      Poor(3pts)        No explanations(0pt)

-             Coding style (proper identations, blank lines, variable names, and non- redundant code)
-             Good (10pts)       Fair (7pts)      Poor(3pts)        No explanations(0pt)